WHAT IS Flash-Friendly File System (F2FS)?¶

 - compress_extension=so; nocompress_extension=zip; chattr -c dir; touch dir/foo.so; touch dir/bar.zip; touch dir/baz.txt; then foo.so should be compresse, bar.zip and baz.txt should be non-compressed. chattr+c dir/bar.zip; chattr+c dir/baz.txt; can enable compress on bar.zip and baz.txt.

 - At this point, compression feature doesn’t expose compressed space to user directly in order to guarantee potential data updates later to the space.
 Instead, the main goal is to reduce data writes to flash disk as much as possible, resulting in extending disk life time as well as relaxing IO congestion.
-Alternatively, we’ve added ioctl(F2FS_IOC_RELEASE_COMPRESS_BLOCKS) interface to reclaim compressed space and show it to user after putting the immutable bit.
-Immutable bit, after release, it doesn’t allow writing/mmaping on the file, until reserving compressed space via ioctl(F2FS_IOC_RESERVE_COMPRESS_BLOCKS) or truncating filesize to zero.
+Alternatively, we’ve added ioctl(F2FS_IOC_RELEASE_COMPRESS_BLOCKS) interface to reclaim compressed space and show it to user after setting a special flag to the inode.
+Once the compressed space is released, the flag will block writing data to the file until either the compressed space is reserved via ioctl(F2FS_IOC_RESERVE_COMPRESS_BLOCKS) or the file size is truncated to zero.

 Compress metadata layout: